Curator in Conversation

 Free of admissions, limited seats.

-The talk is in French with Turkish consecutive translation.
+Conference is in Italian with Turkish consecutive translation.